-The surface of your skin (epidermis) is made up of an extremely thin, protective layer of cells that your body continuously sheds.
-Most epidermoid cysts form when these surface cells, instead of exfoliating normally, move deeper into your skin and multiply.
-Most often, this occurs in areas where there are small hair follicles and larger oil glands (sebaceous glands), such as your face, neck, upper back and groin.
+The surface of your skin (epidermis) is made up of a thin, protective layer of cells that your body continuously sheds.
+Most epidermoid cysts form when these cells move deeper into your skin and multiply rather than slough off.

-The epidermal cells form the walls of the cyst, and then secrete the protein keratin into the interior.
-The keratin is the thick yellow substance that sometimes drains from the cyst.
+The epidermal cells form the walls of the cyst and then secrete the protein keratin into the interior.
+The keratin is the thick, yellow substance that sometimes drains from the cyst.
 This abnormal growth of cells may be due to a damaged hair follicle or oil gland in your skin.